Heard 'Em Say

 "Heard 'Em Say" is a song by American rapper Kanye West from his second studio album, Late Registration (2005).
-The song features a guest appearance from Adam Levine.
+The song features a guest appearance from Adam Levine of Maroon 5.
 It was produced by West with Jon Brion, the former of which served as a songwriter alongside Levine, while Michael Masser and Gerry Goffin also received credit due to the sample of "Someone That I Used to Love".
 When West played Levine an early version of the song during a flight to Rome in 2004, the singer felt he had a chorus written that would work perfectly.
 West lacked certainty about collaborating with Levine before hearing him in rehearsal at the 47th Annual Grammy Awards, after which the two recorded the song quickly with assistance from Brion.
 It marked the first song recorded for the album and originally, West sang the chorus.

 On October 24, 2005, "Heard 'Em Say" was released on a 12" vinyl as the third single from Late Registration by Roc-A-Fella and Def Jam.
 A hip hop ballad, it relies on excerpts of Natalie Cole's "Someone That I Used to Love" and features a subdued instrumentation, which includes keyboards and piano chords.
 The song contains a lullaby tone, as well as an R&B chorus and elements of art rock.
 Lyrically, West laments the socioeconomical issues facing African-Americans while reminding listeners to appreciate the present, taking the perspective of a struggling citizen confused by the world.